 According to the draft of the aggregation plan, you’ll be able to opt out of the program at least once every three years.
 Dozens of Illinois municipalities passed electric aggregation referendums in March, and they’re all going through the same process.

 But it’s been shown to work – 19 local municipalities passed a similar referendum last April.
-Most recently, the village of Darien, working with NIMEC, secured a contract with Pittsburgh-based Direct Energy, for a rate of 4.54 cents per kilowatt-hour.
+Most recently, the village of Darien, working with NIMEC, with Pittsburgh-based Direct Energy, for a rate of 4.54 cents per kilowatt-hour.
 ComEd's current rate is 7.73 cents per kilowatt-hour.

 Tonight’s meeting begins at 7 p.m. at Village Hall, 200 N. River St., and is free and open to the public.
-For more on electric aggregation, read this story, written before the election.
+For more on electric aggregation, read , written before the election.